-Anointing of the sick with oil that has been blessed is an ordinance that is for the purpose of receiving the gift of healing, one of the many spiritual gifts the Lord has promised His Church.
-When a person is afflicted, he has the opportunity to call for an elder of the Church, to ask him to pray for him, anointing his head with oil and calling upon the Lord on his behalf.
+Anointing of the sick with oil that has been blessed, is an ordinance that is for the purpose of receiving the gift of healing, one of the many spiritual gifts the Lord has promised His Church.
+An afflicted person has the opportunity to call for an elder of the Church, to ask him to pray, anointing his head with oil, and calling upon the Lord on his behalf.

-Laying on of hands for the weak in Spirit is another ordinance where an individual is given the opportunity to call on the ministry for spiritual help or guidance.
+Laying on of hands for the weak in Spirit is an ordinance where an individual is given the opportunity to call on the ministry to pray for spiritual help or guidance.
 When praying for a person who is weak in Spirit, the elder does not anoint the head with oil.
-By laying his hands upon the person's head, the elder calls upon God to give the individual spiritual strength.
+The elder laying his hands upon the person's head and calls upon God to give the individual spiritual strength.